ElektraInitiative/PermaplanT/doc/decisions/frontend_programming_language.md

 ## Problem

-The Perma Plan(t) app needs a frontend programming language to build its user interface and provide interactivity for its users.
+The Permaplant app needs a frontend programming language to build its user interface and provide interactivity for its users.

 ## Constraints